astolzen/elkdemo/README.md

 # What is this
 A collection of Ansible Playbooks and Roles to roll out an ELK (Elasticsearch, Logstash, Kibana) Stack on two virtual Machines.

- The Logstash VM connects to **Twitter** and collect all Tweets to a given Keywoard.
-The Access to the Kibana Web-UI ist Proxied through Nginx which also adds a *htpasswd*-Authentication to the UI.
+ The Logstash VM will connect to **Twitter** and collect all Tweets to a given Keywoard.
+The Access to the Kibana Web-UI is proxied through Nginx, secured which a *htpasswd*-Authentication.

-This Demo is intended to run as a workflow from within Ansible Tower or AWX.
+This Demo is intended to run as a workflow from within Ansible Tower (or AWX).

 # Dependencies